7 Serious Risks Rain Brings to Flat Roofs During Installation (And How to Prevent Them)

 Why Rain Is a Big Deal for Flat Roofs During Installation

-Certain roofing materials like EPDM roofing and torch-on roofing are particularly sensitive to moisture.
-If not installed on a dry surface, their performance—and lifespan—can be compromised from day one.
+Certain roofing materials, like EPDM roofing and torch-on roofing, are particularly sensitive to moisture.
+If not installed on a dry surface, their performance and lifespan can be compromised from day one.

-In regions like Burnaby, where weather shifts rapidly, ignoring these concerns can cause long-term consequences for both residential and commercial roofs.
+In regions like Burnaby, where the weather shifts rapidly, ignoring these concerns can cause long-term consequences for both residential and commercial roofs.
 Flat roofs require a more controlled environment during installation compared to traditional pitched systems.

 7 Major Issues Caused by Rain During Flat Roofing in Burnaby